Masterpaul562/PaulTokhtuev-Portfolio/README.md

 <br>
 <details>
   <summary>Momentum-Break</summary>
-  A short unfinished game made in Unity.
+  An unfinished game made in Unity.
 We went with a beat 'em up style to the game, so its focus is on comboing the enemies and simply progressing forward through a simple level.
   <br>

   <p><a href="https://github.com/Masterpaul562/Momentum-Break">Game</a></p>